microsoft/PowerApps-TestEngine/src/docs/content/learning/technical/07-updating-control-value-using-setproperty.md

 Let's consider a basic example that combines [Asserting Results](./06-asserting-results.md) where we want to update the text of a label control (Label1) to "End of the test" and make sure changes are applied:

-{% powerfx %}
+{{% powerfx-interactive %}}
 // Setup simulated Label Control with Text Value to check below SetProperty(Label1.Text, "Start of test");
 Assert(Label1.Text = "Start of test", "Unexpected start value");

 SetProperty(Label1.Text, "End of the test");
 Assert(Label1.Text = "End of the test", "Unexpected end value");
-{% endpowerfx %}
+{{% /powerfx-interactive %}}

-Want to explore more concepts examples checkout the <a href="/powerfuldev-testing/learning/playground?title=assert-multiple-values" class="btn btn--primary">Learning Playground</a> to explore related testing concepts
+Want to explore more concepts examples checkout the [Learning Playground](/PowerApps-TestEngine/learning/playground?title=assert-multiple-values) to explore related testing concepts

 ## Using SetProperty in a Test Plan